Dental Issues after 50 - Things to Know

 Even though tooth loss is becoming less common due to improved oral health education, better dental care and access to topical and systemic fluoride, tooth loss continues to be a sad reality of life for many patients, particularly in rural areas, in indigenous Australians, Torres Straight Islanders and certain immigrant groups.
 Tooth loss can be caused by extensive tooth decay and by aggressive forms of gum disease.
 Tooth loss is still a reality for a large number of people.
 Despite the knock-on effects of premature tooth loss, it is often the cost of treatment and difficult access to obtain treatment that continues to present a barrier for many people obtaining good quality dental healthcare.
 While tooth loss can lead to further problems, it is the initial preventive advice, improved diet and better access to dental care for many that remain a problem to be solved in our wider community.
 However, for those people who can access advice and treatment, losing a tooth can lead to reduced ability to chew, altered speech, deterioration in appearance and movement of the remaining teeth with bone loss on healing.

 My messages are:

-- Find out about what a healthy diet includes so you minimise the amount of sugar available to your plaque.
+- Research what a healthy diet includes so you minimise the amount of sugar available to your plaque.